One of the first few decisions that an indie author will face is whether to enroll in KDP Select or go wide.

 In other words, capturing the number of pages read is difficult (compared to the easily identifiable and accurate number of books sold).
 Hence, there is a chance that Amazon’s report about the number of pages read may be inaccurate, making you lose on some royalty.

 Going wide refers to selling your book to numerous book retailers.
-You can sell your eBook to Amazon, Apple, B&N Nook, Kobo, Google Play etc. And of course, you can sell it on your own website or blog.
+You can sell your eBook directly to Amazon, Apple, B&N Nook, Kobo, Google Play etc. Or you can use an aggregator like Draft2Digital which distributes to multiple retailers.
+And of course, you can sell your book on your own website or blog.

 There won’t be anyone telling you which retailers you can or can’t sell your book to.
 It’s your choice.